 - 1 The Lord’s Day

-- 3 Christ as the Word
+- 4 The Spirit of Christ as the Word

-- 4 The Manifestations of the Spirit of Christ
+- 5 The Manifestations of the Spirit of Christ

-- 5 The Lord’s Day as Sunday
+- 8 The Annual Celebration of the Lord’s Day

 The Lord’s Day